jboss-container-images/jboss-kie-modules/README.md

 the [jboss-kie-kieserver](jboss-kie-kieserver) is imported and installed in the target image.

-## Tests
+-## Tests
+-

-There are three different kind of tests: bats, arquillian and behave which are described in details in the next topics.
+-There are two different kind of tests: bats and behave, which are described in details in the next topics.

-### Running Arquillian tests

-The arquillian is a more complete test, which runs a end to end test: reads an application template, deploys it on an OpenShift Cluster, completes some tasks, like fire rules, start process, etc. then stops the RHDM/PAM and clean up all the resources created to run the tests (it is only available for bxms 6.4 yet).
-All the needed details and info about how to run these tests are described [here](tests/arquillian/kieserver/64/README.md)

 ### Running Bats tests